microsoft/BotFramework-WebChat/samples/19.c.single-sign-on-for-teams-apps/README.md

 This demo does not include any threat models and is designed for educational purposes only.
 When you design a production system, threat-modelling is an important task to make sure your system is secure and provide a way to quickly identify potential source of data breaches.
 IETF [RFC 6819](https://tools.ietf.org/html/rfc6819) and [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-01#section-9) is a good starting point for threat-modelling when using OAuth 2.0.

-# Test out the hosted sample

-You will need to create a new Microsoft Teams app to host the demo in your organization.

-Please follow this article, "[Add tabs to Microsoft Teams apps](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/tabs/tabs-overview)", and use our web page through "Personal tab" by setting its content URL to https://webchat-sample-sso-teams.azurewebsites.net/.

 # How to run locally

 This demo integrates with Azure Active Directory and Microsoft Teams.
 You will need to set it up in order to host the demo.